 - Your productivity methods and overall working capabilities.

 - Your stress level and how you manage it.

-From this description, you can say that positive thinking is much like a lifestyle.
+From this description, you can say that thinking positive is much like a lifestyle.
 The more positive you are, the more good things will appear around you, even in situations where you experience setbacks or challenges.

-Another way to look at positive thinking is the addition of thinking habits replacing bad ones.
+Another way to look at positive thinking is the addition of good thinking habits replacing bad ones.
 For example, how many times have you said “I can’t do that task” or “I’ll never achieve this goal of mine”?
-By definition, thinking this way will guarantee that you’ll avoid that task and put less effort towards that goal.
-On the other hand, thinking “I can do that task” or “Someday, I’ll achieve that goal,” you’ll be motivated to work towards those objectives.
+By definition, thinking this way will guarantee that you’ll avoid that task and put less effort toward that goal.
+On the other hand, by thinking “I can do that task” or “Someday, I’ll achieve that goal,” you’ll be motivated to work towards those objectives.

 How Does Positive Thinking Change Your Life?